Muhammad Hayat Khan

 Nawab Muhammad Hayat Khan Khattar (c.
-1833–1901) was a Punjabi Muslim Landlord who served the Government of British India and rose to considerable distinction.
+1833–1901) was a Punjabi Muslim landlord, politician and author in British India.
+He rose to considerable distinction in the British Indian government.

 Early life

-Muhammad Hayat Khan was born a son of Sardar Karam Khan, a Khattar chieftain, in the village of Wah, Punjab during the Sikh Empire.
+Muhammad Hayat Khan was born to Sardar Karam Khan, a Khattar chieftain, in the village of Wah, Punjab in the Sikh Empire.

-At the end of the First Anglo-Sikh War, his father Karam Khan, cultivated a favourable relationship with officers of the British East India Company, appointed to administer the Punjab under Sir Henry Lawrence.
+At the end of the First Anglo-Sikh War, his father Karam Khan cultivated a favourable relationship with officers of the British East India Company appointed to administer the Punjab Province under Sir Henry Lawrence.

 In June–July 1848, he accompanied British officer John Nicholson to the Margalla pass in a mission to capture a strategic tower near Taxila following an uprising of Sikh soldiers.
-(Note: In fact as part of the commencement of the Second Anglo-Sikh War) During the course of the fight, he gained recognition for daringly rescuing Nicholson when he became trapped in a hazardous situation.
+(Note: In fact as part of the commencement of the Second Anglo-Sikh War) During the course of the battle, he gained recognition for daringly rescuing Nicholson when he became trapped in a hazardous situation.
 Thereafter, Nicholson and Karam Khan became close friends.

 In late 1848, Karam Khan was killed whilst asleep, by his half-brother Fatteh Khan.
 His wife and children fled their ancestral village and sought refuge in the nearby Hazara region where they met James Abbott, the then Deputy Commissioner of Hazara.
-Abbott in turn sent them to Nicholson, whom affected the restitution of the family to their estate and secured the education of Karam Khan's orphaned children.
+Abbott in turn sent them to Nicholson, who restored the family their estate and secured the education of the orphaned children.